IrinaNorro/IrinaNorro/README.md

     And also, pursuing towards being more imperfect, sometimes it's hard, but I'm getting better at it every day.
     Perfectionists get rarely things done by given deadline, don't you think.

  ### Other
     Wouldn't call myself a joke generator, but I do love to laugh at other people's (bad) jokes.
 Just give it a try :D <br>
     Moved to three countries.
 (Can speak or listen more or less fluently six languages.)
     Travelled 20 000 km by train.
     Studying my third degree.
-  Mother.
-Boom.